JasonThomasData/FastFood_SocialDisadvantage/README.md

 ![plot of fast food vs social disadvantage](fastfood_socialdisadvantage.png)

+This appears to show that there is a weak positive correlation between a) stores per population, and b) the relative socioeconomic disadvantage, across Australia.
+It would be interesting to see if this changes after the 2021 Australian Census, since the ABS would release another SEIFA index.

 This is for 270-odd LGAs, since many LGAs don't have any restaurants of these brands.

 ### Questions about data